sgherbst/svreal/README.md

 ## Debugging

-Suppose that the range of **c** is not sufficient to contain the sum of **a** and **b**.
-Then **c** may contain an entirely wrong value due to overflow.
+Suppose that the range of **a** is not sufficient to contain the value being assigned to it.
+Then **a** may contain an entirely wrong value due to overflow.
 In order to debug this problem, define the **FLOAT_REAL** flag (for example, using **+define+FLOAT_REAL**).
 This switches the real number representation from fixed-point to float-point, which helps the user to identify whether the fixed-point representation is the cause of the problem, or whether it is something else.
 In addition, this flag adds assertions to check if any real-number signal exceeds its specified range.

+It is also possible to debug underflow issues using **svreal**.
+First set the **FLOAT_REAL** flag to switch to a floating-point representation.
+If the problem goes away, but there are no assertion errors indicating overflows, then the problem is likely due to inadequate resolution in one or more **svreal** signals.
+This theory can be validated by increasing **\`LONG_WIDTH_REAL** and/or **\`SHORT_WIDTH_REAL**.
+If increasing **\`SHORT_WIDTH_REAL** helps, then one or more multiplication constants need to have higher resolution.
+Otherwise, one or more fixed-point signals or additive constants need more resolution.

 ## Operations available